 Big Sky is a very small town located in the state of Montana.
 With a population of 2,455 people and just one neighborhood, Big Sky is the 33rd largest community in Montana.
-Much of the housing stock in Big Sky was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Big Sky economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Big Sky, where the median household income is $65,602.
+There's nothing like the smell of a brand new house, and in Big Sky, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Big Sky, and putting down their money on brand new construction.
+Big Sky’s real estate is, on average, some of the newest in the nation.
+Big Sky does seem to be experiencing an influx of affluent people, because the median household income is $65,602.

 Real Estate Prices